 To show our appreciation we will be awarding prizes for outstanding fundraising efforts by individuals, which will include:

-- First prize to the top individual fundraiser of a road bike valued at $3,500 from Blackmans Cycles + An invitation to the charity presentation dinner
+- First prize to the top individual fundraiser A prize to be announced + An invitation to the charity presentation dinner

 - Second prize will be announced in due course.
 Winner will receive an invitation to the charity presentation dinner

 - Third prize will be announced in due course.
 Winner will receive an invitation to the charity presentation dinner.

 The presentation dinner will be held in May 2022

 If your team has raised at least $1,500 you will be given free entry to the Corporate Marquee at the start/finish area where you can enjoy a BBQ, cold beer, coffee and tea, cakes, juices, fruit salads and a physiotherapy service while your team winds down and shares experiences after the event.
 To qualify as part of a team any rider must be joined to the team by 12 noon on Sat 28 Mar 2020.

 King, Queen and team of the mountain